-Next, we provide further details for the point cloud initialization from initial image masks.
+Next, we provide further details on the point cloud initialization from initial image masks.
 We first uniformly sample points from scene volume.
 For each 3D point $P^j$, we compute the projected 2D point $p_i^j$ on a camera $i$ using Eq.\ref{eq:projection}.
 After each projection, we check whether the corresponding pixel is a background pixel, in which case we discard the point.
-Specifially, we define the following consistency check function
+Specifically, we define the following consistency check function

 where $M_i(\cdot)$ is the foreground mask and $\mathbb I(\cdot)$ is the indicator function.
-We compute the value of this consistency function for every sample point and only keep the point if the value is true, thus the initialized point cloud is established.

-We also use this consistency function during the training time by filtering out the point, who become inconsistent after every training epoch.
+We compute the value of this consistency function for every sample point and only keep the point if the value is true.
+We also use this consistency function during the training time by filtering out points that become inconsistent after every training epoch.

 }